haircommander/enhancements-1/keps/sig-node/2400-node-swap/README.md

 - Add e2e test confirming that `NoSwap` will actually not swap
 - Add e2e test confirming that swap is used for `LimitedSwap`.
 - Document [best practices](#best-practices) for setting up Kubernetes with swap
+- Enhance beta docs to provide more information about swap.
+- Make the eviction manager swap aware.

 [via cgroups]: #restrict-swap-usage-at-the-cgroup-level